dhairya0907/Hacker-News-API/README.md

 ### What I learned
 * How to use API in React.
 * How to Design React web application.
-* How Sturcture React web appliction source code.
+* How Structure React web application source code.

 <!-- GETTING STARTED -->
 ## Getting Started

-To host web applictaion on user localhost follow below steps :
+To host web application on user localhost follow below steps :

 ### Prerequisites